Samsung Receives Bronze Anthem Award for Samsung Global Goals App

 Date

-(MENAFN- Asdaa BCW) - Samsung Global Goals App recognized at the 4th Annual Anthem Awards for advancing social impact through technology

-Samsung Electronics Co., Ltd. today announced that the Samsung Global Goals App has won Bronze in the “Partnership or Collaboration – Responsible Technology” category of the 4th Annual Anthem Awards, which recognizes initiatives that leverage Technology responsibly through strategic partnerships to address societal challenges and promote ethical technology use.
+(MENAFN- Asdaa-amman) Amman, Jordan – December 01, 2024 – Samsung Electronics Co., Ltd. today announced that the Samsung Global Goals App has won Bronze in the “Partnership or Collaboration – Responsible Technology” category of the 4th Annual Anthem Awards, which recognizes initiatives that leverage technology responsibly through strategic partnerships to address societal challenges and promote ethical technology use.
 This recognition highlights Samsung’s continued dedication to fostering impactful, technology-driven solutions to some of the world’s most pressing challenges.

 The Anthem Awards is one of the largest and most comprehensive social impact awards program that honors incredible, purpose-driven work from individuals, companies and organizations around the globe.
 The 4th Annual Anthem Awards marked the most competitive season yet, with over 2,300 entries submitted from 34 countries.
 By recognizing projects and initiatives that drive global change, the Anthem Awards establish a new benchmark for impactful work that inspires action in communities worldwide.